Datavault-UK/automate-dv-docs/docs/tutorial/tut_t_links.md

 Foreign keys referencing the primary key for each hub referenced in the t-link (2 or more depending on the number of hubs referenced)

+[//]: # (TODO: Note about being optional)
 ##### Payload (src_payload)
 A t-link payload consists of concrete data for the transaction record.
 This could be a transaction number, an amount paid, transaction type or more.
-The payload will contain all of the concrete data for a transaction.
+The payload will contain all the concrete data for a transaction.

 ##### Effective From (src_eff)